Diana Hacker: Legacy

 A syllabus obtained by Politico revealed that First Lady Jill Biden, a professor of English at Northern Virginia Community College, assigned Hacker and Sommer's Rules for Writers alongside comedian Trevor Noah's autobiography, Born a Crime, for her introductory English course.
 Rules for Writers is also given to prisoners participating in the Bard Prison Initiative.

+Hacker left notes for revisions to her handbooks, which also include The Bedford Handbook, to be made to the next editions.
+After her death, Nancy Sommers became the co-author.